 Court: New Orleans can remove 3 Confederate monuments

-There are 2 comments on the Daily Journal story from 9 hrs ago, titled Court: New Orleans can remove 3 Confederate monuments.
-In it, Daily Journal reports that:
+There are 1 comment on the MySanAntonio.com story from 13 hrs ago, titled Court: New Orleans can remove 3 Confederate monuments.
+In it, MySanAntonio.com reports that:

-A federal appeals court cleared the way Monday for the city of New Orleans to take down three Confederate-era monuments that have been a source of tension in the Southern city.
-A three-judge panel of the 5th Circuit Court of Appeals in New Orleans upheld a lower court's refusal to block the removal.
+In this Sept.
+2, 2015, photo, the monument of Jefferson Davis is seen on Jefferson Davis Parkway at Canal Street in New Orleans.

 |